 I believe that coming in for therapy is brave.

 I believe that anyone willing to be vulnerable and ask for help should be heard.

 My hope is that our work together will make vulnerability a little less scary.

 I am a licensed psychologist providing individual and group therapy to children, adolescents, and adults.
 My training and experience allows me to use an array of modalities including psychodynamic, emotional and attachment focused as well as cognitive and behavioral strategies.
 Using a collaborative approach, I help patients further develop their sense of choice and empowerment, build confidence in their intuition, increase flexibility, and establish a genuine feeling of validation.

 I also have a background in trauma-focused therapy.
 My training at UCSF with the Child and Adolescent Support, Advocacy, and Resource Center was fundamental in understanding the ripple effect of trauma and what “trauma” really means.
 In treatment, I consider not only obvious traumatic experiences, but also the “complex trauma” of early attachment ruptures, socioeconomic hardship, and transgressions (and microaggressions) against gender, race, ethnicity, and sexual identity.

 I am passionate about my work and enjoy collaboration with my patients to find the right treatment and understanding of symptoms.
-I see both children and adults in therapy while specializing in children with behavioral issues and women in transitional life periods.
+I see both children and adults in therapy while specializing in children with behavioral issues and adults in transitional life periods.
 I also provide thorough cognitive assessments with an emphasis on collaboration with providers, parents, and teachers.

 For assessment, areas of specialty include children with behavioral and social difficulty, Autism Spectrum Disorder, and ADHD for children and adults.
 Out of a passion and concern for developing social abilities in children, I also provide therapy groups for children struggling with behaviors and social skills at school.